nzin/arduinodcc/README.md

 If you are familiar with Arduino programming, you can re-program it to whatever needs you have.
 That the beauty of it.
 Here are the arduino sources: https://github.com/nzin/arduinodcc/blob/master/arduinoSource/dccduino.ino

-It is based on the dcc decoder library from Minabay you will need to install: https://github.com/MynaBay/DCC_Decoder
+It is based on the dcc decoder library from Minabay: https://github.com/MynaBay/DCC_Decoder (included in the arduinoSource/dccduino directory)